file-format/Docs/en/compression/gz.md

   },
   "draft" : "false",
   "toc" : true,
-  "title" : "GZ - Gnu Zipped Archive File Format", "description":"Learn about GZ file format and APIs that can create and open GZ files.", "linktitle" : "GZ",
+  "title" : "GZ File Format - GNU Zipped Archive File", "description":"Learn about what is a GZ file and APIs that can create and open GZ files.", "linktitle" : "GZ",
   "menu" : {
     "docs" : {